home-assistant/home-assistant.io/source/lovelace/index.markdown

 > Note: Enabling `latest` on IOS could cause automation and script editor to crash.

-### I would like to add image to my card, but I do not know where to put them.
+### I would like to add an image to my card, but I do not know where to put them.

-Given examples refer to to `/locale/example_image.jpg`.
+Given examples refer to `/locale/example_image.jpg`.
 That means you should have `www` directory next to your HA `configuration.yaml`.
-Image kept in `(...)/HA_configuration_dir/www/example_image.jpg` will be shown after refreshing Lovelace page.
+An image kept in `HA_configuration_dir/www/example_image.jpg` will be shown after refreshing Lovelace page.

 > Note: Remember to restart Home Assistant right after creating `www` directory.
-Otherwise HA will not know that you created this directory.
+Otherwise, HA will not know that you created this directory.